 AdventureCarpathians Trekking in the Central Gorgany is an adventure trekking tour, so be ready for unusual things and new experience.
 During the tour you will have to camp, learn how to cook on the open fire, survive without civilization and not to get lost in the mountains.
 Tour time-table may vary because it depends on the things that we can not predict (for example the weather).

-- transportation from Lviv to the Carpathians and back by train and local bus;
+- transportation from Lviv to the Carpathians and back by mini-bus;

 - food during the trip;

 - guide fee;

 To reserve the tour please send an e-mail to email@example.com, specifying:

 After the confirmation, we’ll ask you to pay a deposit – 20 Euro per person.
 The rest you can pay upon the arrival.